-At QVCC's two locations in Danielson and Willimantic, you'll find an amazing energy.
+At QVCC's campuses in Danielson and Willimantic, you'll find an amazing energy.
 In our corridors you can feel the pulse of learning, as students and faculty alike engage in lively conversation and debate.
 Here women and men puzzle out the issues that shape our world - from terrorism to technology, religious persecution to social justice.

 You'll also discover that QVCC offers a robust campus life brimming with student clubs, organizations, and cultural activities.
 The College's LiR program offers amazing courses for its members aged 50 and over who embrace the value of lifelong learning - and the QVCC Foundation works tirelessly to provide financial support to students.
-(In fact, in the past four years, no QVCC student has graduated with any federal debt.)
+(In fact, in the past three years, no QVCC student has graduated with any debt.)

-As you peruse the pages of this catalog, you'll discover for yourself the rich array of opportunities that QVCC provides - from allied health, business, human services, and technologies to visual arts, advanced manufacturing, education, and accounting.
+As you leaf through the pages of this catalog, you'll discover for yourself the rich array of opportunities that QVCC provides - from allied health, business, and technology to fine arts, advanced manufacturing, and accounting.
 Whatever your career goal, you'll be taught by first-rate faculty who demonstrate a passion for teaching and active learning.